RedisAI/RedisAI/docs/commands.md

 **Examples**

 This example shows to set a model 'mymodel' key using the contents of a local file with [`redis-cli`](https://redis.io/topics/cli).
-Refer to the [Clients Page](clients.md) for additional client choice that are native to your programming language:
+Refer to the [Clients Page](clients.md) for additional client choices that are native to your programming language:

 ```
 $ cat resnet50.pb | redis-cli -x AI.MODELSET mymodel TF CPU TAG imagenet:5.0 INPUTS images OUTPUTS output BLOB